 High-sided pools are a particular issue, if a cat falls in, they will struggle to climb out.
 It’s worth remembering that a simple pool cover may look like a solid surface that will look like a good resting spot.

-Pesticides, fertilisers, weed killer and slug pellets can be highly toxic, so it’s essential to use a pet-safe variety or make sure your cat doesn’t have access to areas where these are being used.
+Pesticides, fertilisers, weed killer and slug pellets can be highly toxic to cats, so it’s essential to use a pet-safe variety or make sure your cat doesn’t have access to areas where these are being used.

 Bites, ticks and stings